ppy/osu-wiki/wiki/Game_mode/osu!/en.md

 **Hit circles** are coloured circles with numbers displayed on them.
 A thin [approach circle](/wiki/Gameplay/Hit_object/Approach_circle) on the outside of the hit circle will shrink over time.
 The user is required to aim the cursor onto a hit circle and click it when the approach circle touches the hit circle.

-After hitting a hit circle, a number appears indicating the [judgement](/wiki/Gameplay/Judgement/osu!) received for how accurate the timing of the hit was.
+After hitting a hit circle, a word or number appears indicating the [judgement](/wiki/Gameplay/Judgement/osu!) received for how accurate the timing of the hit was.

-If the judgement is everything but a `MISS`, the combo will be incremented by 1.
+If the judgement is not a `MISS`, the combo will be incremented by 1.
+Otherwise, the combo will be reset back to 0.

 ### Sliders